axibase/axibase-collector-docs/jobs/aws.md

 AWS job allows you to copy [Amazon Web Services CloudWatch](https://aws.amazon.com/cloudwatch/) statistics into Axibase Time Series Database for long-term retention, reporting, and visualization.

-Refer to [AWS documentation](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CW_Support_For_AWS.html) for a complete list of available metrics.
+Refer to [AWS Documentation](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CW_Support_For_AWS.html) for a complete list of available metrics.

 The AWS job stores markers for each CloudWatch metric so that API requests are incremental and load only the most recent data.
 These markers allow the job to build optimized queries and to avoid data gaps in case of network outages.

 Each job can be configured to execute multiple configurations in order to retrieve metrics from different [regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#cw_region).
 The configurations are processed sequentially within each job iteration.

-When an AWS job is started for the first time, it will load available historical data from CloudWatch, available for up to 2 weeks.
+When an AWS job is started for the first time, the job loads available historical data from CloudWatch, available for up to 2 weeks.

 ## Supported Namespaces

 Each AWS [namespace](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/aws-namespaces.html) provides a set of metrics available for resources of a particular type.

 You can configure the AWS job to collect metrics for all or a subset of namespaces.
-To minimize the number of API queries, choose to collect data only for AWS services that you're actually using.
+To minimize the number of API queries, choose to collect data only for AWS services that you actually use.

 Available namespaces: